 Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are:

-(a) Your consent.
+(a) Where we have your consent.
 You are able to remove your consent at any time.
-You can do this by contacting us at:
+You can do this by contacting us at our offices:

 OXON SN6 8TH